thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 1, 2 & 3 contributes to Store Gateway startup being slow and resource consuming: https://github.com/thanos-io/thanos/issues/448

-4. causes unnecessary cache for unused blocks.
+4. causes unnecessary constant cache for unused blocks.

-This design is trying to address those 4 problems.
+This design is trying to address those four problems.

 ## Goals

 * Reduce confusion between index-cache.json and IndexCache for series and postings.
-* Do not keep large pieces of the blocks (e.g symbols, label values) in the memory for all blocks.
-Be able to load it quickly in query time from disk.
 * Use constant amount of memory for building index-header/index-cache; download only required pieces of index from bucket and compute new TOC file.
 * Leverage mmap and let OS unload unused pages from the physical memory as needed to satisfy the queries against the block.
- This is due to random access against label values and postings offsets.
+We can leverage mmap due to random access against label values and postings offsets.

 ## No Goals

 * Removing initial startup for Thanos Store Gateway completely as designed in [Cortex, no initial block sync](https://github.com/thanos-io/thanos/issues/1813)
-  * However this proposal might a step towards that as we might be able to load index-cache/index quickly on demand from disk.
+  * However this proposal might be a step towards that as we might be able to load and build index-cache/index quickly on demand from disk.
+See [Future Work](./201912_thanos_binary_index_header.md#Future-work)
-  * At the same time be able to load `index-header` in query time directly from bucket is not a goal of this proposal.
+  * At the same time be able to load `index-header` at query time directly from bucket is not a goal of this proposal.
 * Decreasing size.
 While it would be nice to use less space; our aim is latency of building/loading the block.
 That might be correlated with size, but not necessarily (e.g when extra considering compression)

 ## Verification